-Scatter plot
+Illustrating the relationship between domain scores and their corresponding SHAP values

-Following SHAP scatter plots represent how the model output varies by feature value and whether the relationship between the target and the features is linear, monotonic, or more complex.
+SHAP scatter plots represent how the model output varies by feature value and whether the relationship between the target and the features is linear, monotonic, or more complex.
 Each dot is a single prediction (LSOA) from the dataset.
 The x-axis is the value of domain scores and the y-axis is the SHAP value for that feature.

-The following dependence scatter plot give us a clearer relationship between individual domain scores and their corresponding Shapley values.
-In general, they have a similar tendency: it's super-linear at the beginning, which means IMD rank increases significantly when domain scores are small.
+The following scatter plots from figure 3 to figure 9 give us a clearer relationship between individual domain scores and their corresponding Shapley values.
+The linear line in each plot describes the scenario in which all domain scores are linearly combined.
+In general, these scatter plots have a similar tendency: it's super-linear at the beginning, which means IMD rank increases significantly when domain scores are small.
 Then it becomes linear and finally tends to be sublinear.
 In addition, for points whose domain scores are lower than their average value, it corresponds to a negative Shapely value.
 It means the marginal effect this variable has on the predicted IMD rank is negative.
 While a higher-than-average domain score pushes the prediction higher.
 In addition, the vertical dispersion in the plot is only small when the domain score is around the average value, for other places, the same value for domain score can have a different impact on the model’s output for different LSOAs.
 Then, we would inspect each domain separately to see their difference.